fmillion/mcs276-f25/I_ASSIGN6.md

 # Final Assignment: Building a Data Encoding Library

-## MCS 276 - Intro to Systems 1

----

 ## Overview

-In this assignment, you will create a **C library** that provides functions for decoding data in a simple binary format.
+In this assignment, you will create a **C library** that provides a function for decoding data in a simple binary format.
 You will then write a **separate program** that uses your library to process some test data.

 This assignment ties together many concepts from the course:

 - Binary representation and bitwise operations
-- C programming with structs and pointers
+- C programming with structs
 - The compilation pipeline (compiling, linking, libraries)

 ---